Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/WDS student guide - Mobile app innovation.md

 2. Define the messages that need to be ingested:

-    -   Define the structure of the message sent from an employee checking in a bag for a customer
+    -   Define the structure of the message sent from an employee checking in a bag for a customer.

-    -   Define the structure of the message sent form the RFID scanners
+    -   Define the structure of the message sent form the RFID scanners.

-    -   Define the structure of the message sent from the baggage handler loading a bag into the plane
+    -   Define the structure of the message sent from the baggage handler loading a bag into the plane.

-    -   Define the structure of the message sent from the baggage handler, indicating that the last bag has been loaded into the plane
+    -   Define the structure of the message sent from the baggage handler, indicating that the last bag has been loaded into the plane.

-    -   Define the structure of the message sent from the baggage handler unloading a bag from the plane
+    -   Define the structure of the message sent from the baggage handler unloading a bag from the plane.

-    -   Define the structure of the message sent from the baggage handler, indicating that the last bag has been unloaded from the plane
+    -   Define the structure of the message sent from the baggage handler, indicating that the last bag has been unloaded from the plane.

 3. What is the anticipated volume in messages expected from the RFID IoT solution that Contoso Air will need to support given their employee and customer base?